FayeCarter/CV/README.md

 - Lead a team of 5 people
 - Procurement and organisation ofkitchen supplies and food
 - Social media content editor

+### Fun Facts

+* Captain of 8 team husky sled through the snowy tundra of the arctic
+* Turtle conservationist in Costa Rica
+* Hot tub sailor through the waterways of Canary Wharf